hashicorp/terraform-provider-azurerm/website/docs/r/public_ip.html.markdown

 * `sku` - (Optional) The SKU of the Public IP.
 Accepted values are `Basic` and `Standard`.
 Defaults to `Basic`.

 -> **Note** Public IP Standard SKUs require `allocation_method` to be set to `Static`.

--> **Note:** The `Standard` SKU is currently in Public Preview on an opt-in basis.
-[More information, including how you can register for the Preview, and which regions `Standard` SKU's are available in are available here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-standard-overview)

 * `allocation_method` - (Required)  Defines the allocation method for this IP address.
 Possible values are `Static` or `Dynamic`.